 Community organisations as per the last LCP Northeast meeting, require better relationships with the police with named individuals in order to build stronger relationships.

-It was suggested that the schools’ officers attend the Northeast LCP meeting with the next one taking place in February 28th @10am (venue tbc).
+It was suggested that the schools’ officers attend the Northeast LCP meeting with the next one taking place on February 28th @10am (venue tbc).

 Inspector Ryan informed us that they are aware they have had a high staff turnover to date, however, with his current staff cohort he is confident of greater stability as forced rotation policies have been revised, so that having named individuals can be more be assured.